devlocalhost/sysmon/README.md

 ## notes
 You might **NOT** be able to view the temperature, or the temperature might **NOT** be accurate, because sysmon reads `/sys/class/thermal/thermal_zone0/temp` or `/sys/class/hwmon/hwmon1/temp1_input` to get the temperature, and your system might report it in a different file for example.
 If sysmon cannot read the temperature, it will display "??". **You will NOT see the temperature if you have an AMD cpu**.
 If you know how to fix this, please open an issue or pull request

+## credits
 many thanks to [skyblueborb](https://github.com/skyblueborb) for helping me test, fix and make the cpu temperature feature better

+also many thanks to [ari](https://ari-web.xyz/gh) for helping me with the padding/formatting of the text